hilverd/shared-terminal-workshops/README.md

   `alice` and `bob` are available with password `vagrant`.
 To find out `<host-ip>`, see the output of `ifconfig` (or on Linux use `hostname -I`).

-* To end the presentation, the presenter runs `vagrant halt`.
+* To end the workshop, the presenter presses Control-B Control-D to detach from the `tmux` session and then runs `vagrant halt` to stop the VM.

 ## Configuration